stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 KPIs = ongoing lifetime and you may have 15 to 150 indicators worth tracking

-When you see KPIs going off track, or when you come up with new ideas for strategy or capabilities, that's when you introduce OKRs - to get them done!
+When you see KPIs going off track, or when you come up with new ideas for strategy or capabilities, that's when you introduce OKRs, to get them done!

 ## OKR don't #5